-Taking yourself out of the familiar territory and outside of your comfort zone is going to induce a physical and emotional response.
+Taking yourself out of the familiar territory and outside of your comfort zone is going to induce a physical and emotional response (Forbes).
 You might feel like your stomach has twisted itself in knots and your mind will probably be filled with anxious thoughts and even feelings of mild terror.

 Why do you feel unhappy?

 It might well be a very positive reason why you have moved, such as taking up an exciting career opportunity, but it can often be the case that despite the positive aspects of your move you feel unhappy at first.